landrok/yousign-api/docs/index.rst

 **Yousign API client** is a wrapper for the Yousign API v2 in PHP.

-Its purpose is to use this API without having to write the HTTP calls yourself and to exploit the data returned through an object model.
+Its purpose is to use this API without having to write the HTTP calls yourself and to retrieve returned data through an object model.

 If you still want to make HTTP calls to check the API responses, this is possible thanks to the low-level calls.

-It provides a low-level API client (`Yousign\YousignApi`) and some shortcuts methods for basic and advanced modes.
+It provides an API wrapper (*Yousign\\YousignApi*) and some shortcut methods for basic and advanced modes.

-As all the API calls are wrapped into an object model, it aims to be a full-featured client.
+As all features are implemented ,it aims to be a full-featured client.

-All subsequent types (Member, Procedure, File, FileObject, etc...) are implemented too.
+All API calls are wrapped into an object model and all subsequent types (Member, Procedure, File, FileObject, etc...) are implemented too.

 User Guide
 ==========